← Help Center

 The modal closes and the dashboard statistics update automatically.

-Already checked in: If the system says the client was already checked in today, do not attempt to check them in again.
+Already checked in: Clients marked as already checked in today cannot be selected.
 The system prevents duplicate check-ins at the same location on the same day.

 6. Registering a New Client